yangyu3-wiqnz/data-engine-nba/README.md

 This is a template for analytical repositories.
 To start using it, click button on eb-page "Use this template".
-Replace all mentions of "wwnz-ai-analytical-project-template" in repository to the new repository name
+Replace all mentions of "data-engine-nba" in repository to the new repository name

 Owner: _Code Owners (team who maintains this repository)_